EvanChengDesign/reading-notes/code-101-class-02.md

 (\) The backslash nullifies the special meaninng of the next character.
 Holiday\ Photos (nullfifies the double space and renders it into a regular pucntuation space)

+## **Questions**

+1. What are four important features to look for in a text editor?
+-  Series of Themes
+-  Syntax Highlighting
+-  HTML & CSS writing EMMET
+-  Code Completion

+3. What do the following commands do?
+- pwd: writes the standard output of the full path name of current directory
+- ls: List files in the current directory
+- cd: change current working directory
+- mkdir: make a new directory
+- touch:  update the timestamp of a file or directory.
+It can be used to create a new file if it does not already exist, or to update the timestamp of an existing file.

+4. Can you explain what is happening in the following scenario if these commands and arguments are entered into the command line? \(Arguments are extra instructions given to a command.\)